-Examples of measures Fuel Price Stabilisation Fund (FEPCO) (2006-2010) The FEPCO operated between 2005 and 2010 and has since been discontinued, which alone explains the large decrease in support observed after 2010.
-Together with the FEPP, the FEPCO was Chile's second price- stabilisation fund.
+Examples of measures Fuel Price Stabilisation Fund (FEPCO) (2005-2010) The FEPCO operated between 2005 and 2010 and has since been discontinued, which alone explains the large decrease in support observed after 2010.
+Together with the FEPP, the FEPCO was Chile's second price-stabilisation fund.
 The scheme did not prove self-financing, requiring injections of funds by the government, and leading to its eventual termination in August 2010.
-Consumers' Protection System (SIPCO) (2011-2014) The SIPCO was established in February 2011 as a successor to the FEPCO in order to smooth fluctuations in fuel prices in Chile, until it was itself succeeded by the MEPCO in July 2014.
-As with the MEPCO, the SIPCO sought to vary rates of tax on transport fuels under the country's Specific Excise Tax (IEC).
+Fuel Price Stabilisation Mechanism (MEPCO) (2014-present) The MEPCO was established in July 2014 as a successor to the SIPCO to smooth fuel prices.
+In order to avoid high price variations, the National Energy Commission weekly adjusts the specific excise tax variable component (Impuesto Específico para Combustibles , IEC).